Khulna: Rail

 Khulna Railway Station is the city's main station.
 Bangladesh Railway operates six intercity trains: the Sundarban and Chitra Expresses (to Dhaka), the Kapotaksha and Sagardari Expresses (to Rajshahi), and the Rupsa and Seemanta Expresses to Chilahati.
 Two commuter express trains serve Benapole, in addition to mail trains to Parbatipur, Chapainawabganj and Goalanda.
 The international Bandhan Express runs to Kolkata.
-The city has four other railway stations, and two more (in addition to the Rupsha Rail Bridge) are under construction as part of the Khulna–Mongla Port Railway project.
+The city has four other railway stations, and two more (in addition to the Rupsha Rail Bridge) are newly inaugurated as part of the Khulna–Mongla Port Railway project.

 Air

-Jessore Airport, 50 km north of Khulna, has flights to Dhaka on Biman Bangladesh Airlines, US-Bangla Airlines and Novoair, with air-conditioned bus service from the airport to the city.
-Khan Jahan Ali Airport, in Bagerhat Sadar Upazila, is planned.
+Jashore Airport, 50 km north of Khulna, has flights to Dhaka on Biman Bangladesh Airlines, US-Bangla Airlines and Novoair, with air-conditioned bus service from the airport to the city.
+Khan Jahan Ali Airport, is an airport under construction near Khulna city to serve Khulna region.

 Water

 Several passenger launches and cargo services operate from the Bangladesh Inland Water Transport Authority launch terminal in the city.